Presence (DC Comics): The Source

 The Source is a universal spirit from Jack Kirby's Fourth World cosmology.

 The Presence

 The Presence is an unseen Abrahamic deity from Grant Morrison's fictional angel mythology.
+Zauriel refers to the Presence constantly, and is the one who leads the heavenly armies against Asmodel when he tried a second coup of heaven.

 "Wally"

 A being claiming to be a manifestation of God who appears in the form of a young boy wearing a baseball hat.
 He first appears in Peter David's Linda Danvers/Supergirl series.
 A similar character later appears in the same author's Fallen Angel series.

 The Metaverse

 In Doomsday Clock #10, Doctor Manhattan deduced the DC Universe acts as "Metaverse" in constant change, and when Manhattan created the New 52 timeline, the Metaverse decided to fight back through Wally West.
 Whether this Metaverse is another form of the Presence himself remains to be confirmed.

 Other references

 Many references to similar beings appear to be obvious references to the Abrahamic supreme deity, but they are sometimes revealed to be other entities in the DC Universe.
 Some events from Abrahamic mythology are assumed to be a part of the fictional timeline of the DC Universe, but they often involve significant artistic license.
 For example, it was Eclipso (the original agent of God's wrath) who caused the mythological Great Flood, and it was his replacement, the Spectre, who unleashed the ten plagues on Egypt and later parted the Red Sea for Moses.
 The DC Universe is repeatedly shown to have been created via a variation of the Big Bang and human evolution through natural selection, yet paradoxically it also has a Garden of Eden and a version of Lilith, Adam's first wife (e.g., Peter David's Supergirl series).
 A hint to reconcile this occurs in a Sandman issue (reprinted in Fables and Reflections) in which Cain, Abel, and Eve tell a story to Daniel Hall (grandson of Carter Hall) about their past and Abel says, "Oh, this whu-wasn't on Earth, thuh thu--" before being hushed.

 According to the series Lucifer, the Presence has vacated his creation, and his granddaughter Elaine Belloc has taken his place.
 The series does not address his relationship to the other aspects, and its events have largely been ignored by subsequent authors.

 In another story, the fallen archangel Asmodel invades the Silver City with an army of Bull-Host angels and Neron's demons to claim the Throne of God, only to be told by Zauriel that the Presence was not, in actuality, truly sitting upon a throne in the highest Heaven—he was part of everything and everyone, part of Heaven and Earth and perhaps even Hell itself, and thus could never be dethroned by any rebel, be they mortal or angel.
 Asmodel is stripped of his angelic powers and condemned to Hell by the Presence to burn for eternity for his treachery.